The Employment Law Review: Switzerland

 Switzerland has a dual system for the admission of foreign workers.
-Nationals from countries within the European Union or European Free Trade Association (EFTA) benefit from the Agreement on Free Movement of Persons and are, in general, entitled to receive a work permit, which can be obtained quite easily.
+Nationals from countries within the European Union or European Free Trade Association (EFTA) benefit from the Agreement on Free Movement of Persons and, in general, are entitled to receive a work permit, which can be obtained quite easily.
 With regard to non-EU and non-EFTA nationals, only a limited number of management-level employees, specialists and other qualified employees are admitted from all other countries (subject to a quota as determined by the Federal Council).

-If foreign nationals (without residence in Switzerland) work in Switzerland temporarily for more than eight days for a non-Swiss company, they must be reported to the authorities in advance even if no work or residence permit is required.
+If foreign nationals (without residence in Switzerland) work temporarily in Switzerland for more than eight days for a non-Swiss company, they must be reported to the authorities in advance even if no work or residence permit is required.
 Furthermore, the employer must comply with the standard working conditions, including minimum salary levels.
 For certain employment sectors, reporting, or even a permit, is required from the first day of work.

 All foreign employees resident in Switzerland but with no permanent residence permit are subject to tax at source.
 Foreign workers are subject to the same working conditions and benefits as Swiss citizens.

 Pursuant to the Federal Act on Private International Law, the applicable law regarding employment relationships is that of the country where the employee usually performs his or her duties.
 However, the parties may agree that either the law of the country in which the employee has his or her permanent residence or the law of the country in which the employer is domiciled apply.
-Consequently, it may be possible to submit foreign workers of foreign entities to the laws of their home country.
+Consequently, it may be possible to submit foreign workers from foreign entities to the laws of their home country.
 However, social security obligations may not be overridden by such a choice of law.

 An employer may establish general directives and give specific instructions about the execution of work and the conduct of its employees.
 Furthermore, the employer must take prescribed measures to protect the life, health and integrity of its employees and in particular to take care that the employee is not subjected to sexual harassment or discrimination.
 Therefore, it is very common in Switzerland for companies to set up rules on accepted behaviour and the consequences in the event of non-compliance.
 Usually, employees must agree in writing that they will comply with the rules.
 There is no strict requirement, however, that employees sign such policies, but it is recommended to have evidence on file that an employee received the policy.